 - Is it easy to assemble?
 Many activity tables are plug-and-play type while others require assembly due to loose parts.

 - Is it easy to clean?
 Look for removable and washable seats and/or seat pads, as well as surfaces that can be quickly cleaned with a damp cloth.

 - Is it the right size?
 Keep in mind that it will occupy space in your home, an important consideration when your baby already has one too many stuff.

 - Is it affordable?
 While quality should be your primary concern, you shouldn’t buy an expensive activity table just for the heck of it.
 Your baby won’t know the difference anyway.

 Buy one of the baby activity tables on my list and I assure you that you will get great value for your money!
-Each of these activity tables were tested for their durability, versatility and quality as well as for their range of learning opportunities.
+Each of these activity tables was tested for their durability, versatility, and quality as well as for their range of learning opportunities.
 You can’t go wrong with them.